Saw the latest Blog post from Spacial Audio recently.

-Personally we think Louis Louw held up the development of SAM Broadcaster and associated products for years while still raking in the cash from sales.
+Personally we think he held up the development of SAM Broadcaster Pro and associated products for years while still raking in the cash from sales.

-The program still has the same glaring bugs it had way back in v2.7.9 & it still crashes without warning.
+The program still has the same glaring bugs it had way back in 2002 with v2.7.9 & it still crashes without warning.

 We can only but hope that the development team at Spacial Audio can finally get on with making software that works for what it was designed for.

-3) The random crashing issues: SAM often crashes and is known to freeze and lock up the computer.
+3) Crashing issues: SAM often crashes and is known to freeze and lock up

-That’s just four things I can think of off the top of my head that they need to sort but alas the list of known issues with SAM Broadcaster is endless.
+That’s just five things I can think of off the top of my head that they need to sort but alas the list of known issues with SAM Broadcaster is endless.